What is a medical provider network?

 What to do before you choose a health plan

-Before you enroll in a health plan, confirm with both your health plan and medical provider(s) that they’re part of your plan’s network.
+Confirm with both your health plan and medical providers that they’re part of your plan’s network.
 Networks change, so you should also periodically confirm your provider’s network status even after you’ve enrolled in the plan.

 Your health plan: